 Know Yourself! (… and your Body)

-Recently I took a trip with my wife to Budapest.
-On our way back to the States, we had a stop in Germany.
-At the terminal, we sensed that we were in the presence of Americans.
+Recently, I took a trip with my wife to Budapest.
+On our way back to the States, we stopped in Germany.
+At the terminal, we sensed we were in the presence of Americans.
 Did we see their blue and gold passports?
 No. Did we hear them speak and recognize their accents?
-No. … Continue reading Know Yourself! (… and your Body)
+No. What gave it … Continue reading Know Yourself! (… and your Body)